dheero/OBF.github.io/wiki/BOSC_2015_Panel.md

 Gene Ontology (GO) Consortium.
 She co-leads the Community Curation group within the global initiative to sequence and annotate the genomes of 5,000 arthropods (i5K Initiative), and is a member of the Executive Committee of the International Society for Biocuration (ISB).
+As a graduate student, Monica founded the first South Easter Chapter of the Society for Advancement of Hispanics/Chicanos and Native Americans in Science (SACNAS) at Clemson University; the chapter has since been actively involved in outreach activities to local high schools in an attempt to inspire students to pursue careers in STEM.
+She is currently working on forming the first professional chapter of SACNAS in the San Francisco Bay area.

 **Holly Bik** is a Birmingham Fellow (assistant professor) in the School of Biosciences at the University of Birmingham, UK.
 Her research uses